Learn Connacht Irish

 You may give up multiple times, that's perfectly normal.
 Life, work intervenes.
 One thing is certain - if you persevere, you will succeed eventually.

-Abairt is not operated for any commerical gain, we don't track you or your data, or collect any metrics.
+Abairt is not operated for any commercial gain, we don't track you or your data, or collect any metrics.
 If you sign up your email is used for login and app related notifications, that's it.

 We make no claim on the material on this site.
 It's freely shared and the copyright and licensing is the exclusive right of the owners of the original recordings.